 The result: investors can pinpoint the latest stock recommendations from the Top 25 Analysts with the most profitable track records and the sharpest stock picking ability.

-Across all sectors, the current no. 1 analyst is RBC Capital’s financial analyst Gerard Cassidy.
-Measured on a 1-year basis he scores a very impressive 91% success rate and 33% average return across his 243 stock recommendations.
+Across all sectors, the current no. 1 analyst is Canaccord Genuity’s tech analyst Richard Davis (Profile & Recommendations).
+Measured on a 1-year basis he scores a very impressive 81% success rate and 34.4% average return.
+This is across his 380 stock recommendations.

-Clicking on Cassidy’s profile reveals all his stock ratings over the last two years.
-For example, we can see that Cassidy has just issued a bullish buy rating on regional bank Fifth Third Bancorp with a $37 price target (11% upside potential from the current share price).
-On FITB specifically, Cassidy has a very strong track record, as we can see from this screenshot here:
+Clicking on Davis’ profile reveals all his stock ratings over the last six years.
+For example, we can see that Davis has just issued a bullish buy rating on Australian enterprise software company Atlassian Corp Plc (NASDAQ:TEAM).
+This comes with an $85 price target (16% upside potential from the current share price).
+On TEAM specifically, Davis has a very strong track record, as can see from this screenshot here.
+Bear in mind this is also measured on a 1-year basis: